 - Let your doctor know.
 Your doctor may know about products that are prone to causing reactions, and about gentler alternatives.

 - Never apply makeup while in a moving vehicle.

 - If your lashes are clumped together by mascara or another product, do not use anything sharp to separate the lashes.
 You can easily poke or scratch your eye this way.

 - If you've recently had eye surgery, do not wear makeup around the eye until your ophthalmologist tells you it is safe to do so.
-When you start wearing makeup again, get fresh, new makeup to avoid any possible infections.

 What About Heated Eyelash Curlers?

 Heated eyelash curlers can help provide an extra long-lasting lift compared to mechanical ones.
 However, too much heat around the eye can be dangerous.
 It can cause lashes to fall out, damage the skin around the eye, or damage the eye itself.